davidcereal/Book_Recommender/README.md

 * Werkzeug==0.11.9 - Werkzeug is a WSGI utility library for Python
 * Whoosh==2.7.4 - Whoosh is a fast, featureful full-text indexing and searching library implemented in pure Python.
 * WTForms==2.1

+## App structure

+### Blueprints

+This app utilizes 3 blueprints created upon instantiation:
+* main - handles the basic views of the site
+* auth - handles views of the site relevant to registartion and login
+* recommender - handles views relevant to generating recommendations

+### SQL

+* The default configuration of the app is to use SQLite, but my altering the config file, it can easily be altered.
+* In-app interaction between the views of the app and the database occurs through SQLAlchemy.